 In order to fight infection 3-4 chopped, crushed, or chewed cloves should be consumed per day, or in supplement form 600-900miligarams a day 2-3 times a day.
 Read labels of specific supplement for more precise dosing.

-Another aspect of the is its helpfulness to the home gardener.
+Another aspect of the benefits of garlic is its helpfulness to the home gardener.
 Garlic oil has been shown to repel slugs and snails when a barrier of it is put up around favorite plants and vegetables.
 Also garlic’s benefit as a companion plant has been utilized for hundreds of years as well.
 It is a well-known fact that planted in between roses; garlic will provide you with beautiful healthy roses for years to come.

 Companion planting comes from the notion that if the proper plants and herbs are grown together, natural pest control will occur.
 Garlic, when planted alongside cabbage and lettuce repels and kills Aphids, Spider mites, and white flies, all dangerous pests to your plants.
 Growing garlic is not difficult, and is actually a good way to get kids involved in gardening.